-- It’s reciprocated: Staff advocates while raising awareness of your program are also raising awareness of Youth Work overall.
+- It’s reciprocated: While raising awareness of your program, staff advocates are also raising awareness of youth work overall.
 In essence, each organization’s advocacy efforts are reciprocated.

 Too often managers think that a sustained marketing and advertising campaign is the answer.
 But that is an expensive strategy.
 Additionally, marketing and advertising campaigns are typically not locally driven and often fall short of producing the outcomes you want.
 As community ambassadors for your program, your staff can produce those desired outcomes without taking away significant financial resources from your direct services.

-Until program managers everywhere adopt a staff advocacy strategy, we will continue to lack widespread support for Youth Work.
-Clearly, there are not enough services for our youth living in trauma.
-Results from the Adverse Childhood Experiences (ACE) Study indicate that about 16% of youth have at least two childhood traumas.
+Until program managers everywhere adopt a staff advocacy strategy, we will continue to lack widespread support for youth-serving organizations.
+Clearly, there are not enough services for our young people living in trauma.
+Results from the Adverse Childhood Experiences (ACE) Study indicate that about 16% of young people have at least two childhood traumas.
 You know firsthand that your program lacks the resources needed to have maximum impact on the young people in your community.

-Letting youth fall through the cracks does not benefit anyone.
-Using Minnesota as an example, we will spend billions on Adult Intervention instead of spending millions on Youth Intervention.
-We need to build capacity.
+Letting our young people fall through the cracks does not benefit anyone.
+Using Minnesota as an example, we will spend billions on Adult Intervention each year instead of spending millions on Youth Intervention.

 Paul Meunier is the Executive Director of the Youth Intervention Programs Association (YIPA).